RAILUSM/IA2C/README.md

 Also part of paper:

 Keyang He, Prashant Doshi, and Bikramjit Banerjee.
 Modeling and reinforcement learning in partially observable many-agent systems.
 In Autonomous Agents and Multi-Agent Systems, Vol. 38(12), Springer, 2024. https://rdcu.be/dCAeY

+Actor-Critic network classes are in ac_nets.py.
+Code to test/use these classes are provided in a2c_test.py.
+IA2C code is in ia2c.py.